prgmr4hire/HW13-ELK-STACK-PROJECT/README.md

 ![TODO: Update the path with the name of your diagram](Diagrams/HW13_ELK_DashboardScreenshot.png)

-_TODO: Answer the following questions to fill in the blanks:_
 - **Which file is the playbook? _install-elk.yml_.
 Where do you copy it? _/etc/ansible_**
 - **Which file do you update to make Ansible run the playbook on a specific machine? _hosts_.**
 - **How do I specify which machine to install the ELK server on versus which to install Filebeat on? _One can specify the "elk" group to install on the ELK server and the "webservers" group to install Filebeat._**
 - **Which URL do you navigate to in order to check that the ELK server is running?
 You can navigate to the following URL:_http://ELK-1PublicIPaddress:5601/app/kibana_. _For example, http://13.89.34.47:5601/app/kibana_**.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+### Specific commands the user will need to run to download the playbook, update the files, etc.

-### What a typical play looks like

-- Here are the coommands that should be executed on an Ansible control node.
-Please note that **git clone** will not download project that contains playbooks and config files if git is not installed on the Ansible control code.
-Please also note that **Username (_azadmin_)/IP Address (_0.124.32.124_) and docker container (_exciting_napier_)** for the ansible control conde will be different for your run
+- _Here are the coommands that should be executed on an Ansible control node._  Please note that **git clone** will not download project that contains playbooks and config files if git is not installed on the Ansible control code.
+Please also note that **Username (_azadmin_)/IP Address (_0.124.32.124_) and docker container (_exciting_napier_)** for the ansible control conde will be different for your run.

 ```
 $ ssh azadmin@20.124.32.124